Ertapenem

 Ertapenem, sold under the brand name Invanz, is a carbapenem antibiotic medication used for the treatment of infections of the abdomen, the lungs, the upper part of the female reproductive system, and the diabetic foot.

-The most common side effects include diarrhoea, nausea (feeling sick), headache, and problems around the area where the medicine is infused.
+The most common side effects include diarrhoea, nausea, headache, and problems around the area where the medicine is infused.
 It can significantly reduce the concentrations of valproic acid, an anti-seizure medication, in the blood to the point where it loses its effectiveness.

 Ertapenem was approved for medical use in the United States in November 2001, and in the European Union in April 2002.
 It is marketed by Merck.

 Medical uses

 Ertapenem is indicated for the treatment of intra-abdominal infections, community-acquired pneumonia, pelvic infections, and diabetic foot infections, with bacteria that are susceptible to this drug, or expected to be so.
 It can also be used to prevent infections after colorectal surgery.
 In the United States it is also indicated for the treatment of complicated urinary tract infections including pyelonephritis.
 It is a potential effective alternative treatment for ceftriaxone-resistant gonorrhoea.

 It is given as an intravenous infusion or intramuscular injection.
 The drug is not approved for children under three months of age.